thooks1203/echodeed/School_Administrator_Presentation.md

 > "Complete anonymity is core to our platform.
 Students feel safer sharing authentically.
 All data is aggregated and anonymized.
 FERPA compliance is built-in, not added on."

 ### **"How is this different from other SEL programs?"**
 > "Traditional programs are curriculum-based.
 We're behavior-based.
 Students actually DO kindness rather than just learn about it.
+Perfect for middle school developmental needs.
 Real-time data vs annual surveys.
-Crisis prevention vs crisis response."
+Crisis prevention vs crisis response.
+Plus we can expand K-8 for comprehensive coverage."

 ### **"What if we decide not to continue after the pilot?"**
 > "No obligation whatsoever.
 You keep all the data and insights from the pilot.
 We'll even help you transition to other solutions if needed.
 Zero pressure, zero penalties."